Instant Runoff Voting and the Reinforcement Paradox: Discussion

 \section{Discussion}

-In this section we discuss our results, starting with a comparison between the theoretical and empirical results, then placing our results into context by comparing them to other classical paradoxes, and concluding by comparing our results to previous results on the reinforcement paradox.
+In this section we discuss our results, starting with a comparison between the theoretical and empirical results, then placing our results into context by comparing them to previous results on the reinforcement paradox.